cavo789/aesecure_quickscan/readme.md

 Before starting the scan, QuickScan needs to know how many files he needs to scan.
 The `Getting the file list` action will get the list of all files of your site and all whitelisted files will be ignored.
 A whitelisted file is a file that QuickScan knows he's clean.
 How?
 Because the md5 hash of the file is mentioned in a whitelist file like the `aesecure_quickscan_J!3.9.0.json` (or any other whitelist files).

 In other words: `Getting the file list` will only retrieve files that need to be scanned.
-In a fresh Joomla or Wordpress installation, you'll have a very few files to scan since the native, core, files are whitelisted (if unchanged of course).
+In a fresh Joomla or WordPress installation, you'll have a very few files to scan since the native, core, files are whitelisted (if unchanged of course).

 As you can see here below, on a fresh installation of Joomla 3.9.0, the number of files to scan is: zero.
 This because nothing was added to the site and thus 100% of files are in our whitelist.